directus/guides/get-started-building-an-astro-website-with-directus/index.md

 npm run dev
 ```

-6. Your Directus Eleventy example is now running at <http://localhost:8080>.
+6. Your Directus Astro example is now running at <http://localhost:3000/>.

 Now that you have the frontend and backend linked up, let's touch on what's happening in this project and where to find more sophisticated options.

-## Eleventy
+## Astro

-Eleventy is a simple Static-site Generator (SSG) that offers several [dynamic rendering options](https://www.11ty.dev/docs/plugins/serverless/) with the help of a plugin.

-Also, please note the Directus JavaScript SDK is pulled in under `examples > eleventy > .eleventy.js` *(find it [here](https://github.com/directus/examples/blob/main/eleventy/.eleventy.js))*.
-If you'd like to learn more,  checkout the [SDK documentation](https://docs.directus.io/reference/sdk/).
+Astro is a modern [Static-site generator](https://docs.astro.build/en/getting-started/) (SSG), with a [syntax](https://docs.astro.build/en/core-concepts/astro-components/) that should seem familiar to anyone with HTML and JSX experience.

 ## Authentication